 Flea control would greatly help.
 A few of the things you can do is give your dog a refreshing bath in either a pool or a bathtub.
 This way fleas are washed away.
 Do make sure you fully submerge the dog in the water.
-You can also use essential oils or rub citrus fruits in your German Shepherd's coat.
-Controlling fleas not only prevent German Shepherd skin allergies but they can also avoid serious health problems such as tapeworms, anemia, dermatitis and bacterial infections.
+You can also use essential oils or rub citrus fruits in your German Shepherd’s coat.
+Controlling fleas can not only prevent German Shepherd skin allergies but they can also avoid serious health problems such as tapeworms, anemia, dermatitis and bacterial infections.

 Common symptoms you’ll see for flea allergies include frequent chewing, licking, scratching and rubbing; sores or raw skin; and a patchy fur.